-- NOTE: It is necessary to climb under the crane to change the engine oil and replace the engine oil filter.
-Be sure engine is shut off, the ignition key is removed, parking brake is engaged and chock blocks are in place before climbing under the crane. - NOTE: Drain the engine oil only when it is hot and the contaminants are in suspension. - NOTE: Hot oil can cause personal injury. - 1.
-Operate the engine until the engine oil is hot. - 2.
-Shut off the engine. - 3.
-Place a suitable container under the engine oil drain plug.
+NOTE: If it is necessary to climb under the crane to change the engine oil and replace the engine oil filter, be sure engine is shut off, the ignition key is removed and chock blocks are in place before climbing under the crane.

+Drain the engine oil only when it is hot and the contaminants are in suspension.

+Hot oils can cause personal injury.

+- 1. Operate the engine until the water temperature reaches 60°C (140°F). - 2.
+Shut off the engine - 3.
+Place a suitable container under the engine drain plug.
 Remove the oil drain plug. - 4.
 Clean the area around the engine oil filter head. - 5.
 Remove the filter and clean the gasket surface of the filter head. - NOTE: The O-ring can stick on the filter head.
 Make sure it is removed before installing the new filter. - 6.
-Fill the new filter with clean recommended lubricating oil. - Apply a small amount of clean engine oil to the gasket of the new oil filter.
+Fill the new filter with clean recommended lubricating oil (See engine operator's manual furnished with the crane). - Apply a small amount of clean engine oil to the gasket of the new oil filter.
 Turn the filter clockwise to tighten it until the gasket makes contact.
 Then, tighten the filter 1/2 to 3/4 turn to get correct seal. - 8.
 Fill the engine crankcase with clean recommended lubricating oil. - 9.
 Operate the engine at idle and inspect for leaks at the filter and drain plug